NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 .. note::
    The GPU Operator versions are expressed as *x.y.z* or `<major, minor, patch>` and follows the `semver <https://semver.org/>`_ terminology.

-   Only the most recent release of the GPU Operator is maintained.
-All prior releases of the GPU Operator are deprecated (and unsupported) when a new version of the GPU Operator is released.
+   Only the most recent release of the GPU Operator is maintained through *z* patch updates.
+All prior releases of the GPU Operator are deprecated (and unsupported) when a new *x.y* version of the GPU Operator is released.

-   The product lifecycle is subject to change in the future.
+   The product lifecycle and versioning are subject to change in the future.

 Linux distributions
 -------------------